ContainerCraft/Kargo/pulumi/DEVELOPER.md

 >
 > Quality is not just about the product or code.
 Enjoyable developer experience is imperative to the survival of FOSS.

+ContainerCraft is a Developer Experience (DX) and User Experience (UX) obsessed project.
+As part of the CCIO Open Source education and skill development ecosystem, Kargo project's survival is dependent on the happiness of community developers and users.

 #### **Developer Directives**
 - **Improve Code Maintainability:** Enhance structure and organization.
 Prioritize readable, reusable, and extensible code.
 - **Optimize Performance:** Code execution performance. honor configuration.
 Do not execute inactive code.